The Godfather (2006 video game): Vendetta and heat

 As the player takes over rival families' businesses and kills their men, their vendetta level will rise.
 If it gets too high, a mob war will break out.
 This results in members of the opposing family attacking the player on sight, and going after Corleone-owned businesses, rackets, warehouses and hubs.
-The ways to win a mob war is to either bomb a rival family business in retaliation or bribe an FBI agent to distract the opposing family until the vendetta level has lowered.
+The ways to win a mob war are to either bomb a rival family business in retaliation or bribe an FBI agent to distract the opposing family until the vendetta level has lowered.

 As well as vendetta levels, the player must also be aware of "heat" during the game.
 Shooting rival family members in public, killing civilians and innocent people, or attacking police officers will all raise heat levels.
 If the level gets too high, police will fire upon the player on sight.
 To avoid this, the player can bribe police to ignore them for a while.
 Alternatively, bribing a police captain will earn the player a specific amount of time during which the police will turn a blind eye to illegal actions.
 In the Xbox 360, Wii, and PlayStation 3 versions, bribed police will fight on the player's side in shootouts with rival families.
 Also in the Xbox 360, Wii, and PlayStation 3 versions, the player can blackmail rather than bribe the captain, but only if certain information has been learned from an NPC about the captain's activities.

 Rank

 In addition to extorting businesses and attempting to destroy rival families, the player must also engage in story missions.
 Completing story missions is the only way for the player to advance in rank in the Corleone family, moving from Outsider through the ranks of Enforcer, Associate, Soldier, Capo, Underboss, Don and, finally, Don of NYC.
 However, completing all of the storyline missions will only take the player to the level of Underboss.
 To achieve the Don of NYC level, the player must take over all rival businesses, rackets, warehouses, and hubs, destroy all compounds, and own every safehouse.

-Apart from progressing in rank in the Corleone family, the other method of progression in the game involves "Respect."
+Apart from progressing in rank in the Corleone family, the other method of progression in the game involves "Respect".
 Earning respect allows the player to level up, which awards skill points to spend on various attributes.
 Respect can be earned by numerous means, such as completing missions, extorting businesses, taking over rackets, blowing up safes, bribing police officers, robbing banks, successfully flirting with women, entering new areas, carrying out execution maneuvers, or performing hits and favors.